castro-gzlz/mr-plotter/README.md

 ## Installation & Requirements

 Just **clone or download** this folder on your computer.
-All the dependencies are very well known, and you probably already have them installed.
+All the dependencies are widely used, and you probably already have them installed.
 However, if this is not the case, you can just enter the folder via the terminal and type
 ```
 pip install -r requirements.txt
 ```